 Quizzes: Each Thursday there will be a short quiz that will cover material from the classes since the last quiz, and the assigned readings for that week.
 Quizzes will be worth 5-10 points.
-Most of the quiz questions will come from the study guides.
+Quiz questions may come from the study guides, but they will cover all readings and all class content.
 The format will be multiple choice, true/false, fill in the blank, and some short answer may be included.
 Quizzes will be taken either by students individually (5 min time cap), or in small groups (variable time cap).
 I will let you know the format the day of the quiz.
 Quizzes will be collected at the end of class, and students must be present to submit the quiz.
 The quizzes will be scheduled on the second date listed for each week's topic.